Why Should You Care About the Total Cost of Owning an Electric Motor?

 - How many will be operated by VFDs in the next 10 years?

 - Do all my motors have bearing protection (shaft grounding rings) installed?

 - Does my motor and drive specification require shaft grounding rings on the motors?

-The trick is to select a motor which already has a shaft grounding ring installed by the manufacturer whenever a new motor is purchased.
-There are many options for this from most motor manufacturers such as ABB Motors and Mechanical (formerly Baldor); WEG Electric; Marathon; LEESON; TECO-Westinghouse and GE.
+When you purchase new motors, the easiest solution is to select models that already have a shaft grounding ring installed by the manufacturer.
+There are many options for this from most motor manufacturers, such as Baldor (ABB); U.S. Motors (Nidec); WEG Electric; Marathon; LEESON; TECO-Westinghouse; and GE Industrial Motors (Wolong).
 For motors already in service, whenever a motor is re-wound or repaired by a motor repair shop, a shaft grounding ring should be installed at the same time.

 Whether factory-installed or fit in the field, AEGIS Shaft Grounding Rings also have a 2-year extended warranty against bearing fluting damage.
 No other form of shaft grounding offers a warranty like this.

 To learn more about AEGIS shaft grounding and best practices for electrical bearing protection, sign up for a training.
 We offer monthly live training webinars, and – pandemic restrictions permitting – we can also visit your facility to review your exact application.